UK tech experts · info@vividrepairs.co.uk

 Don't assume the most expensive model is best for your needs.
 The Nova 5X's premium features only matter for specific use cases.
 Don't overlook the standard Nova 5 - it's genuinely the smartest buy for most gamers.
 And don't forget to factor in SteelSeries' official warranty coverage when comparing prices across retailers.

-How We Tested These SteelSeries Gaming Headsets
+How We Chose These SteelSeries Gaming Headsets

-I tested all four headsets across multiple platforms over three weeks.
 Each headset got at least 15 hours of gaming time across competitive shooters (Valorant, Warzone 2), single-player adventures (Cyberpunk 2077, God of War Ragnarök), and multiplayer sessions with party chat.

 Best Overall